 Main Page Content

-Hit and Miss with Section 508
+Hit And Miss With Section 508

-Rated 3.8 (Ratings: 3) (Add your rating)
+Rated 3.81 (Ratings: 3)

 Want more?

-(Note: I have contacted the webmaster at the section508.gov web site and haven't received any response concerning these issues.)
+(Note: I have contacted the webmaster at the section508.gov web site and

-When electronic forms are designed to be completed on-line, the form shall allow people using assistive technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
+When electronic forms are designed to be completed on-line, the form shall allow

 Section 508, Part 1194.22, Paragraph n

-Mistake 1: Explicitly associate form controls and their labels with the LABEL element.
+Mistake 1: Explicitly associate form controls and their labels with the

 Basically, every device must have some cue to associate any given form